Chapters

 This chapter is an extract from the much acclaimed novel `Pride and Prejudice` written by Jane Austen.
 Click to read the summary of the novel and its historic background.

-“Lines to an India Air” is written by the romantic poet PB Shelly.
+“Lines to an Indian Air” is written by the romantic poet PB Shelly.
 Click to read the summary of the poem and learn more about romanticism and romantic poets.

 “The Shoemaker“ is an extract from the famous Dickens novel titled “A Tale of Two Cities.
 Click to read the summary of the chapter,character analysis and learn more about the French revolution.